 A new allegation of animal mistreatment by the City of San Antonio's "Animal Care Services" is surfacing, and today the City is responding.

-Shelter volunteer, Erica Zertuche posted these pictures on Facebook of a muzzled dog she says was mishandled by two Animal Care Services (ACS) employees after the dog’s owner surrendered him to the City's shelter.
+Shelter volunteer Erica Zertuche posted these pictures on Facebook.
+She says it shows a muzzled dog who was mishandled by two Animal Care Services (ACS) employees after the dog’s owner surrendered him to the shelter.
 Her post says:

 “I felt so bad for this dog today.
 The ACS staff handled it so roughly and were really mean to it just because it didn't want to move.
 They were cussing at it and they wrapped that leash around it's snout so tightly it's eyes looked like they were going to pop out!
 The whole time it just trembled in fear and as they drove off it just fell over.
 As I stood there and watched them they tried to be more patient with it but I wonder what happens behind closed doors and when nobody is watching?”

-Zertuche said she burst into tears when she saw this.
+Zertuche burst into tears when she saw this.
 “I started crying, grabbed my finance and said, 'Let's go inside.'
 I took the pictures after the fact, I didn't think to grab my phone.
 I was in awe of what I was seeing because it happened so fast.
-Then I said, 'Wait I have to take a picture of this dog so I can identify the dog and the employees.'”
+Then I said, 'Wait I have to take a picture of this dog so I can identify the dog and the employees,'" said Zertuche.

 The dog, Zertuche says, turned out to be an Australian Cattle Dog (picture of dog in slideshow attached to this article) and the shelter told her, “It was euthanized because it had untreatable cancer and due to its age.”

-Zertuche says she was hesitant to come forward about what she saw because she’s heard stories of other volunteers being banned from the City’s shelter for speaking out about incidents of animal mistreatment.
-She goes to the shelter to help do behavior assessments on dogs so they have a better chance at getting adopted, and says she did not want to jeopardize that role.
-Now she has agreed to speak to the City so it can investigate and hopes change will come as a result.
+Zertuche said she was hesitant to come forward about what she saw because she’s heard stories of other volunteers being banned from the shelter for speaking out about incidents of animal mistreatment.
+She goes to the shelter to help do behavior assessments on dogs so they have a better chance at getting adopted, and said she did not want to jeopardize that role.
+Now she has agreed to speak to city officials so they can investigate.
+She hopes change will come as a result.
 Zertuche also wrote a letter to her city council representative, Ron Nirenberg, about the incident.